Police Officer

 How do you become a K-9 officer? what can i do to prepare in highschool? is there any collage classes i am required to take?

-Asked by Ann about 11 years ago
+Asked by Ann over 11 years ago

 To be a K-9 handler you will need to be in great shape.
 I daresay that handlers have to be in better shape than the average SWAT cop because they (the handler) is often running through the dark every night chasing his/her dog who is chasing a suspect.
 Then the handler has to be able to fight once the suspect is located.
 Imagine running three miles and then getting into a fight for your life.
 You need a lot of cardio work to get ready for that.